cbmr-data/cbmr-data.github.io/esrum/source/contact.rst

  Contact us
 ############

-The `Data Analytics Platform`_, formerly known as the Phenomics Platform, provides support for the Esrum HPC cluster, :ref:`p_human_cohorts`, the `Project Registry`_, the :ref:`p_service_rstudio` servers, and related services.
+The `Data Analytics Platform`_ provides support for the Esrum HPC cluster, :ref:`p_human_cohorts`, the `Project Registry`_, the :ref:`p_service_rstudio` servers, and related services.
 Additionally, we will gladly assist with general bioinformatics issues, including